fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/10_static_variables.md

 Like with all objects, static objects should be initialized before they are used.
 The line inside class which declares static object does not define it - it only provides the name.
 That's why you need to put `int bar::s = ...` in source file.

-If you put static variable initialization outside the class (but still in header file) it will likely cause linker problems - headers might be included multiple times (each time by different source file) and therefore result in multiple definition linker errors.
+If you put static variable definition outside the class but still in header file it will likely cause linker problems - headers might be included multiple times (each time by different source file) and therefore result in multiple definition linker errors.

 <div class="note pro-tip">
 Headers should provide <b>declarations</b>.
 If you want to <b>define</b> something, make it `inline`.

-Exception: classes are defined within headers.
-It's like they are always inline.
+Exception: classes are defined within headers (the reason is that they do no provide any code to assemble but specify data layout in memory).
 </div>

 TODO implicit inline and more - this lesson really requires header/source separation